databeacon/.github/CONTRIBUTING.md

 It's completely 🚫**forbidden**🚫 to work directly on main, to code new stuff you must create a new branch.
 Depending on what it is for it should follow the next naming convention:

-- `feature-xxx`: To indicate the development of a new function. `xxx` Should be two or three words max sepparated by a dash (-).
+- `feature-xxx`: To indicate the development of a new function. `xxx` Should be two or three words max separated by a dash (-).
 Example: `feature-get-json-coordinates`.
 - `fix-xxx`: To indicate that a bug is being fixed

 ### Pull request ⤴️